 Sharp; an avid fan of early 1970s psychological horror films, science fiction, and character dramas; wrote, directed, produced, and starred in the film with his best friend, Donald Anude, an immigrant from Nigeria; his wife, Elisha Sharp; and his father, Larry Sharp.
 Sharp's oldest nephew, Chase Elliott, a professional filmmaker at 18 who currently works for ESPN and produces wedding films and commercials did the camera work, foley, and editing while Sharp's younger nephew, Kass Elliott, performed as a grip, boom operator, and still photographer.
 The events ran until roughly 9pm.
 There were only 4 seats remaining for Saturdays events.
 Twelve films in various genres, dealing with various topics, and in various running times were shown in all.

-Audience members can elect to fill out ballots with basic evaluations on each film they view and elect their favorites.
-These ballots are tallied and the winners receive "Audience Choice" awards for various categories.
+Members can elect to fill out ballots with basic evaluations on each film they view and elect their favorites.
+These ballots are tallied and are used to help determine the winners for various categories.

-Filmmakers receive the audience evaluations during the Awards Banquet to help them evaluate how their film is received by the public.
+Filmmakers receive member evaluations during to help them determine how their film is received by the public.
+They are also emailed awards laurels and badges to use for their movie's promotional items.

 Instructional films, documentaries, short shorts, shorts, features, and all types of films are accepted.